 Over the 14 years or so of homeschooling I have discovered the easiest, richest education is through living books.

-With living books as our core, we read and enjoy the content and characters, and branch off on any and many interesting studies as we go along.
+With living books as our literature-based curriculum we read and enjoy the content and characters, and branch off on any and many interesting studies as we go along.

 I am happily re-using my South African History curriculum “Footprints On Our Land” with my youngest.
 Although she floated along on our first Footprints journey, she was only a young 5-year-old then, and missed much of the detail and content.

-We snuggle together and read, atlas at hand, and talk and narrate about the culture, lifestyle, history, geography and natural science that we discover through the story.
+This time round, we snuggle together and read, atlas and reference books at hand, and talk and narrate about the culture, lifestyle, history, geography and natural science that we discover through the story.

 Now and then we branch off to study something in-depth (like we did recently with the moon cycle) or sit at the table to write narrations on notebook pages or in lapbooks.

 My daughter loves the read alouds.
-It is her favorite part of her school day.
+It is her favourite part of her school day.
 And, remarkably, she learns so much this way.
 It may seem informal, but it is foundational.

 You do not need a fancy curriculum, detailed schedules, flashcards, posters and all the bells and whistles!
 You can select several age-appropriate literature books for your children and base your studies around these.